RyanSmithJP/RyanSmithJP/README.md

 I'm Ryan, a third year computer science student at Maynooth University.
-I'm currently learning React and my main skills are Java, C++, Javascript and SQL.
+My main skills are Java, C++, HTML/CSS/Javascript and SQL.
 <!--
 **RyanSmithJP/RyanSmithJP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.